aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 ## **Convert PowerPoint to PDF in Notes Slide View**

-This Javascript code shows you how to convert a PowerPoint to PDF notes:
+This JavaScript code shows you how to convert a PowerPoint to PDF notes:

 ```javascript
 // Instantiates a Presentation class that represents a PowerPoint file